Healthdirect Free Australian health advice you can count on.

 See your doctor to develop an asthma action plan or hay fever treatment plan.

-Your plan should include what preventive medications you can take to manage your condition and what you should do in an asthma emergency.
+Your plan should include what preventative medicines you can take to manage your condition and what you should do in an asthma emergency.
 You should review your treatment plan regularly with your doctor.

-People at risk of thunderstorm asthma should carry an asthma reliever medicine during the pollen season.
-Asthma preventer medicine may also be recommended.
+People at risk of thunderstorm asthma should carry an asthma inhaler during the pollen season.
+If you've been prescribed an asthma preventer medicine, make sure you take it as prescribed.

 You can check weather forecasts and pollen counts with these sources:

-If a thunderstorm is approaching you and it’s a high pollen count day, it is a good idea to:
+If a thunderstorm is approaching and it's a high pollen count day:

-• make sure you have your reliever medication with you
+• Make sure you have your reliever medicine with you.

 Face masks don't protect you against the tiny particles that cause thunderstorm asthma.

-Information about thunderstorm is also available in languages other than English on the Health Translation website.
+Information about thunderstorm asthma is also available in languages other than English on the Health Translation website.

 Learn more here about the development and quality assurance of healthdirect content.